Alcohol and Drug Counseling (MS)

 - With additional coursework, qualify for the state of Minnesota LPC/LPCC (Licensed Professional Counselor/Licensed Professional Clinical Counselor).

-- HSCD 601: Theory and Application of Cognitive-Behavioral Therapies to Alcohol and Drug Counseling (3)
+- HSCD 601: Theory and Application of Cognitive-Behavioral Therapies (3)

 - HSCD 602: Advanced Motivational Interviewing: Practice and Supervision (3)